top of page

 The Gap Between Vision and Execution

-So while you may be thinking, “We just explained this,” your team is thinking, “We’re still guessing.”
+So while you might be thinking, “We just explained this,” your team is likely thinking, “We’re still guessing.”

 If the only people who can explain your vision sit on your exec team, it’s not alignment—it’s isolation.